Trump administration says it's cutting 90% of USAID foreign aid contracts

 The administration has filed an emergency appeal to the Supreme Court in one other case so far, arguing that a lower court was wrong to reinstate the head of a federal watchdog agency after Trump fired him.

-Gary Fields and Mark Sherman contributed from Washington and Rebecca Boone from Boise, Idaho.
+Associated Press writers Gary Fields in Washington and Rebecca Boone in Boise, Idaho, contributed to this report.

 Credit: AP